timotheejulien/bloc-notes/_posts/2024/10/2024-10-07-designing-design-systems-supporting-implementation-and-adoption.md

 ---
 layout: post
-title: "Designing design systems: supporting implementation and adoption"
+title: "designing design systems: supporting implementation and adoption"
 link: "https://medium.com/thinking-design/designing-design-systems-supporting-implementation-and-adoption-aaa0c4919ab3"
-author: Lynn Hao (adobe Design)
+author: Lynn Hao (adobe design)
 published_date: "26/09/2024"
 description: "A design system can’t reach its full potential if no one’s using it as intended.
 Beautifully designed components need to be paired with thoughtfully written guidance and ongoing support as the system evolves."
 language: en